A Free Ride: Critical analysis

 A Free Ride uses humor in its opening credits through false cast and crew names.

 According to Williams, A Free Ride is a typological representative of a genre of early pornographic movies that included voyeurism.
-The film also shows sexual intercourse, fellatio, troilism, urolagnia, and urination from both sexes.
+The film also shows sexual intercourse, fellatio, urolagnia, and urination from both sexes.
 Like the Argentinian film El Satario (c.
 1907–1915) and the German film Am Abend (c.
 1910), A Free Ride begins with simple narrative frames, then shows signs of more conventional cinema for a short period, and finally shows hardcore scenes in a fragmented manner.
 Author Laurence O'Toole has described early stag films such as A Free Ride as "a muddle of jerky camerawork and slipshod editing".
 Like other stag films from the 1910s, however, this film's quality is superior to the non-commercial pornography which preceded it.

 Journalist Luke Ford writes that sex is given emphasis over story in A Free Ride.
 The film uses humor in its opening credits through false cast and crew names, such as A. Wise Guy as director, Will B. Hard as photographer, and Will She as the title writer.
 Williams describes this as "crude humor" and asserts it was common in American stag films produced from this time.
 Professor Frank A. Hoffman of University at Buffalo writes that the film's production standard indicates that there had been previous experimentation with stag films.
 O'Toole writes that despite the elementary nature of movies like A Free Ride, stag films became "rigidified into a restricted visual experience" in a short period of time.

 Hoffman notes that A Free Ride contains many fundamental constituents which are the characteristics of an archetypal pornographic film.
 He identifies these basic constituents as a carefully planned but not complicated state of affairs to provide introductory motivation, visual stimuli to sexually excite the women, a theme that is generally rare in reality, a straightforward and very quick seduction, and the sex acts as the film's central theme.